Mar 01, 23 10:15 PM

 The only other reported ‘issue’ with these blades is that they do not have the overall edge durability often seen in the sub US$300 product line.
 For example, in this thread on my armoury there are a few stories of Albion swords taking damage that quite a few cheaper lines would shrug off.
 However, as they make an effort to replicate the approximate hardness of a well made version of the sword their recreations are based upon in all areas, this is not truly an issue but definitely deserves a mention.

-Albion swords are primarily only available direct from the manufacturer’s official website – though they have a branch in Europe HERE and in the US they are also stocked HERE at Kult of Athena (who sell around $20-$30 less, and keep a good selection IN STOCK and good to go, without having to put up with the usual waiting period).
+Albion swords are primarily only available direct from the manufacturer’s official website – though they have a branch in Europe HERE and in the US they are also stocked HERE at Kult of Athena (who sell around $20-$30 less, and keep a good selection IN STOCK and good to go, without having to put up with the usual waiting period - which is currently around 1 year!).

 It should also be mentioned that Albion offers a generous 10% discount to all Active, Honorably Discharged and Retired US servicemen and women.